the-real-i9/i9lyfe-server/README.md

 - **Access Interactions:** Access comments on posts and replies to comments, and access the list of users who have reacted to a post or comment.
 - **Save** posts for later

-### User Profile
+### User Profile Management

 - Edit your profile.
 - Manage your posts.
 - Access to saved posts.
-- Access to contents you've engaged with through likes and comments.
+- Access to posts you've engaged with through likes and comments.
-- Access to contents you we're mentioned in.
+- Access to posts you we're mentioned in.
-- Access to other user profiles
+- Access to other user profiles.

 ### Networking

 - Follow or unfollow users.

-### Chatting and Messaging
+### Chatting and Direct Messaging

-- Realtime chatting with users of the application.
+- Realtime chat with users of the application.
 - Supports various message types including:
   - Text and voice message
   - Images and videos with caption
   - Audio
-  - File attachments
+  - File attachments (Documents)
 - Realtime user presence status and last seen.

 ### Realtime Notification and Message Delivery

-- Users receive likes, comments, reposts, and mentions notifications relating to them in realtime.
+- Users receive likes, comments, reposts, and mentions notifications involving them in realtime.
 - Chat messages are delivered to target users in realtime.

-### Real-Time Updates
+- New posts are delivered to user's feed in realtime.

-- New posts relevant to users are delivered to them in realtime.
+### Realtime Updates

 - Individual posts receive real-time interaction updates (upon client subscription).
 - Clients receive user "presence" and "last seen" updates (upon subscription)